 PTCAS will compare your courses against your transcripts and report any discrepancies to your designated PT programs.
-Allow 4-5 weeks for PTCAS to verify your courses and calculate your GPAs once your file is complete.
+Allow 4 to 5 weeks for PTCAS to verify your courses and calculate your GPAs once your file is complete.
 PTCAS will not enter your courses for you.
 You must make corrections to this section if PTCAS identifies a significant number of errors.
 If you do not enter your courses properly, your application will be delayed in processing and you may jeopardize your chances for admission.

 Select your student registration status during this term, regardless of the level of the course.
-Categorize undergraduate courses attempted after you earned a bachelor's degree as "Post-BS undergraduate."
-Categorize any postgraduate-level work as "Graduate."
+Categorize undergraduate courses attempted after you earned a bachelor's degree as "post-BS undergraduate."
+Categorize any postgraduate-level work as "graduate."

 Select the term type for the time you were enrolled.
 At most institutions, summer and winter courses have the same term type as fall and spring courses.

 Enter the year the course began.
 For instance, a spring course completed during the 1999–2000 academic year should be entered as spring 2000.

 Enter the course prefix and number (eg, CHEM 101) exactly as it appears on your transcript.
 If the course prefix is numeric on the transcript, enter it on the application in the same format.
 Do not include section numbers.